 When can babies wear sunscreen?

-    Heading to the pool with your little guy but not sure how to protect his virgin skin?
+Heading to the pool with your little one but not sure how to protect their virgin skin?
 Dr. Lamb says it’s not recommended for newborns to wear sunscreen until they’re at least six months old.
-However, if you’re spending time strolling around under the hottest time of day, she suggests layering on hats, sunglasses and clothing.
-Once they’re old enough, consider sunscreens specifically designed for babies and to reapply sunscreen more often just to be safe.
+Instead, keep babies in the shade and covered with hats and clothing.
+Once they’re old enough, consider a sunscreen specifically designed for babies and to reapply sunscreen more often just to be safe.

 Does sunscreen block vitamin D?

-    Sunscreen does not fully block vitamin D but it may lower absorption of vitamin D, according to dermatologist Dr. Robin Evans, MD.
-If you’re concerned about a deficiency, she suggests taking a blood test that will quickly tell you if your levels are low.
+Sunscreen may lower absorption of vitamin D, according to Dr. Robin Evans, MD, a dermatologist in Connecticut.
+If you’re concerned about a deficiency, she suggests seeing your doctor—a simple blood test can tell you if your levels are low.
 If they are, she suggests taking a supplement, rather than exposing yourself to dangerous rays.
 “We know that sun exposure is linked to skin cancer; better to take vitamin D as a supplement and then limit one’s sun exposure to decrease your risk for skin cancer,” she notes.

 Does sunscreen have an expiration date?

 “You should use sunscreen before it expires for the best results and ultimate protection,” Dr. Lamb says.
 Usually sunscreen maintains its effectiveness for two years after opening, or until the expiration date printed on the bottle (whichever comes first)—but the way you store your product can affect this timeline.
 Exposure to direct sunlight or excessive heat can cause sunscreen ingredients to degrade faster, so it’s a good idea to keep your SPF in a cooler or wrapped in a towel if you’re spending time outdoors, and to avoid storing sunscreen in a hot car.

 Is spray sunscreen or lotion better?